Tax Deduction Opportunities with Super Contributions

-Personal super contributions are especially useful for people who are on higher marginal tax rates or if their employer refuses to set up a salary sacrifice arrangement.
+Personal super contributions are especially useful for people who are on higher marginal tax rates or if their employer will not to set up a salary sacrifice arrangement.

-From 1 July 2018, people can make “carry-forward” concessional super contributions if they have a total superannuation balance of less than $500,000.
-People can access their unused concessional contributions caps on a rolling basis for five years.
+If you have not made maximum annual super contributions in any year from 2019 onward, you can make “carry-forward” concessional super contributions if you have a total superannuation balance of less than $500,000.
+You can access their unused concessional contributions caps on a rolling basis for five years.
 Amounts carried forward that have not been used after five years will expire.

 How Low-income Earners are Taxed

-If you’re a low-income earner (earning up to $37,000 per year), the low-income superannuation tax offset ensures that you don’t pay a higher rate of tax on your super contributions than your income tax rate.
+If you are a low-income earner (earning up to $37,000 per year), the low-income superannuation tax offset ensures that you do not pay a higher rate of tax on your super contributions than your income tax rate.
 The offset will be paid directly to your super account and the payment will be equal to 15% of your concessional contributions for the year, capped at a maximum of $500.